LukasDCode/Adversarial_OOD/README.md

 ```

 The classifiers can also be trained on other batch sizes.
-But the following executions will only cover batch size 32, because the machine available during development could only handle batch size 32.
+But the following executions will only cover batch size 32, because the machine available during development could only handle batch size 32 later on with the adversarial attack.

 ### Test the Classifier